Hafizur-Rahman-SD/Discrete_Mathmatics/README.md

 //Read me
 # Discrete_Mathmatics
-here i will store some notes of discreat mathmatics.
+Here, i will store some notes of discreat mathmatics.